prior-knowledge/bayestime/week_01.md

 #### By constructing a small world

 The infinity of the Big World is too large to be useful.
-Instead we first consider a subset of possible data generating processes which we call the “Small World”, or $\Theta$.
-The Small World corresponds to a single probability model framework; in our height example we might suppose that $H \sim N(\mu, \sigma)$, where $\mu$ is the mean height, and $\sigma$ is their standard deviation.
+Instead we first consider a subset of possible data generating processes which we call the “Small World”, or $$\Theta$$.
+The Small World corresponds to a single probability model framework; in our height example we might suppose that $$H \sim N(\mu, \sigma)$$, where $\mu$ is the mean height, and $\sigma$ is their standard deviation.
 By varying our parameters $\theta = (\mu, \sigma)$ we get different data generating processes.
 The collection of probability distributions we get by varying $\theta \elem \Theta$ in the Small World is known as the Likelihood.

 #### Prior
 The Small World is still too big for our purposes.
 We usually have some knowledge about which areas of the